 Interpreters play a huge role in global businesses, enabling communication to be conveyed across the world, and making it easier for companies to trade and form connections overseas.
 Depending on what your organisation needs, there are several types of interpretation you can choose from, with the two primary methods being including simultaneous and consecutive interpretation.
 These are both used to bridge linguistic and cultural barriers in different settings.

 However, people often fail to differentiate between the two, which makes it all the more important to understand how and why each type is effective, in order to correctly use each service.
-Here we discuss the advantages and disadvantages of simultaneous and consecutive interpretation so that you can make an informed decision about which one will best suit the needs of your business.
+We discuss the interpretation meaning, and the advantages and disadvantages of simultaneous and consecutive interpretation so that you can make an informed decision about which language interpreter will best suit the needs of your business.

 What is the difference between consecutive and simultaneous interpreters?

 The main thing that sets these two types of interpretation apart is the time it takes to do the job.
 A consecutive interpreter is someone who interprets speech after the original speaker has paused or finished speaking, while a simultaneous interpreter works in real-time, speaking without any pauses.

 Working as a consecutive interpreter requires no specialist equipment, such as high-quality microphones and headsets.
 All that is needed to perform the job is a notebook and pen for making notes of what the speakers are saying.
 Using fewer accessories also helps you save money on interpretation services.